avrgeek/avrgeek.github.io/info/sysadmin.md

   * [Docker](https://www.docker.com/): Extremely light weight container system.
   * [Jenkins](https://jenkins-ci.org/): Generally used for CI on code, could be integrated with the above to perform full integration testing on a stack
+  * [SSHMuxd](https://github.com/joushou/sshmuxd): Allow the build-out of an SSH jump host.
+Could be extremely valuable to allow developers and admins access to cloud based IaaS instances without provisioning credentials to all individuals

 ### Monitoring